MicrosoftDocs/entra-docs/docs/external-id/external-identities-pricing.md

 ## Monthly active users (MAU) billing model

-The Microsoft Entra External ID billing model applies to all external users, including:
+The Microsoft Entra External ID billing model applies to all external users, specifically:

 - B2B collaboration external guests in Microsoft Entra [workforce tenants](tenant-configurations.md#workforce-tenants).
 These are users who sign in with external credentials and whose **UserType** property is set to **Guest**.